RiteshTiwari-2003/Node-JS/Readme.md

 2. post : a post request get dataq from form , encode it , and send it to the server in the request the data send using the post request not visible into the url.

+like in mongo with node js for database i use mongo db mongo db is a unstructured database in which i use no sql data in which no any schema rule and regulation present.